-There are a number of natural herbs, spices and plants for dogs that are often considered outside the realm of “normal,” but that doesn’t mean that there aren’t some serious benefits to exploring options that are off the beaten path.
+There are a number of natural herbs, spices and plants for dogs that are often considered outside the realm of “normal,” but offer serious benefits that work just as well for our 4 legged friends as they do for people.

 Turmeric is a plant in the ginger family that is native to tropical South Asia.
 Called Curcuma longa, turmeric is gathered for its roots – much in the same way ginger is gathered.
 These root stalks, called “rhizomes,” are generally boiled and dried.
 After that, they are ground into powder.
 Curcumin is the active ingredient in turmeric, housing all of its beneficial properties.

 Interestingly, turmeric was first used as a dye.
 It was also adapted as a part of Hindu medicine, largely because of its phytochemicals.
 Some research has indicated that the phytochemicals in turmeric have reduced the severity of lung injuries in mice, while other studies have revealed it to have anti-fungal properties.